 Sam Kopchak, Thompson’s neighbor, said he saw lions and bears running free Tuesday evening, with one tiger chasing horses.
 Kopchak managed to get himself and his horse into his barn and telephoned his mother.

-"It was like a war zone," Kopchak said when authorities descended on the property, set off the road named after Kopchak's family.
+“It was like a war zone,” Kopchak said when authorities descended on Thompson’s property, set off the road named after Kopchak’s family.

 Kopchak described Thompson as aloof.
 He loved animals.
 Kopchak saw him driving one time with a baby black bear on his chest.

 For lions, tigers and bears to die, she said, was “unforgivable.”